-Colorado Springs, CO
+Colorado Springs, CO – July 14, 2012

-This was the first full day of a new exhibit, ‘Trace Elements: Light into Space’ and ‘Places Apart’, installations by James Turrell and Scott Johnson.
+It was the first full day of a new exhibit, ‘Trace Elements: Light into Space’ and ‘Places Apart,’ installations by James Turrell and Scott Johnson.
 That particular area of the FAC did not allow photographs.
 Regardless, we all very much enjoyed the displays.
 The first one we saw titled ‘The No Plateau.”
 It consisted of four columns of tinted glass.
 Each one was about four feet square and about 15 feet tall.
 There was a space nearly three feet wide which allowed one to walk between the columns.
 The columns were placed to form a larger square of about 12 feet by 12 feet.

-Each of the 16 glass panels were clear at the bottom and became progressively darker as the height increased.
+Each of the 16 glass panels was clear at the bottom and became progressively darker as the height increased.
 The columns did not have a top; instead, there was a light shining straight down in each.
-At the bottom inside each was a substance that looked like dried and cracked mud.
+At the bottom inside, each was a substance that looked like dried and cracked mud.
 The ambient light in the exhibit room was dimmed considerably.
 This installation was the only thing in that room.

 The FAC has an extensive collection of Native American clothing, tools, and baskets.
-The bead work on the various items of clothing is very colorful.
+The beadwork on the various items of clothing is very colorful.
 The intricacy is amazing.